National Endowment for the Humanities: History and purpose

-Jim Leach leadership, 2009–2013
+As of April 1, 2025, the agency was reportedly asked by the Department of Government Efficiency to reduce their staffing by up to 80%.
+At least 1,200 Biden-era grants were cancelled the following week, including funding to state and jurisdictional humanities councils and a large percentage of staff put on administrative leave.

+Jim Leach's tenure as NEH chair (2009–2013)

 The ninth NEH chair was Jim Leach.
 President Obama nominated the former Iowa congressman, a Republican, to chair the NEH on June 3, 2009; the Senate confirmed his appointment in August 2009.
-Leach began his term as the NEH chair on August 12, 2009 and stepped down in May 2013.
+Leach began his term as the NEH chair on August 12, 2009, and stepped down in May 2013.
 Between November 2009 and May 2011, Leach conducted the American "Civility Tour" to call attention to the need to restore reason and civility back into politics, a goal that in his words was "central to the humanities."
 Leach visited each of the 50 states, speaking at venues ranging from university and museum lecture halls to hospitals for veterans, to support the return of non-emotive, civil exchange and rational consideration of other viewpoints.
 According to Leach, "Little is more important...than establishing an ethos of thoughtfulness and decency of expression in the public square.
 Words reflect emotion as well as meaning.
 They clarify—or cloud—thought and energize action, sometimes bringing out the better angels in our nature, sometimes lesser instincts."

-William Adams leadership, 2014–2017
+William Adams' tenure as NEH chair (2014–2017)

 The tenth chair of the NEH was William Adams, who served from 2014 to 2017.
 President Obama nominated Adams on April 4, 2014; Adams was confirmed by the Senate in a voice vote on July 9, 2014.
 Adams appointed Margaret (Peggy) Plympton as the deputy NEH chair in January 2015.

 Before Adams's appointment, the NEH was headed by Acting Chair Carole M. Watson.
 Adams resigned his appointment on May 23, 2017, when he cited accomplishments under the "Common Good" initiative and the appointment of new administration officials.

-Jon Parish Peede, 2018–2022
+Jon Parrish Peede's tenure as NEH Chair (2018–2022)

 Appointed under Donald Trump, from 2018 to 2022, Jon Parrish Peede served as Chair of the NEH.
-On February 10, 2020, the NEH was presented by the Trump administration with a FY2021 budget that included an orderly wind-down of the agency.
+On February 10, 2020, the NEH was presented by the Trump administration with a FY2021 budget that included a planned dissolution of the agency.

-Shelly Lowe
+Shelly Lowe's tenure as NEH Chair (2022–2025)

-Plans to close the agency were halted under the Biden Administration and the NEH continues to operate and provides funding for various projects.
+Plans to close the agency were halted under the Biden administration and the NEH continues to operate and provides funding for various projects.
 In 2022, Shelly Lowe was confirmed as the chairman of the NEH.
 She is the first Native American to lead the agency.
-Congress appropriated $180 million USD for the NEH in FY2022, and $207 million USD in 2023.
+Congress appropriated US$180 million for the NEH in FY2022, and US$207 million in 2023.

+Lowe resigned from her position in March 2025.
+A spokesman for the agency said Lowe left "at the direction of President Trump".
+Michael McDonald, the NEH's general counsel, is serving as acting chairman as of March 12, 2025.